Extensions in Jacobian algebras via punctured skein relations: Introduction

 Jacobian algebras arising from surfaces were defined by Labardini-Fragoso in \cite{L} building in the works \cite{DWZ} and \cite{FST}.
 The reader can also find an overview of Labardini's work on Jacobian algebras here \cite{labardini2016}.
 Given a compact Riemann surface with some disk removed, in order to create boundaries, and adding marked points in each boundary component and in the interior of the surface, we can define a triangulation.
 A triangulation is a finite set of curves (up to isotopy) splitting the surface into (ideal) triangles.
 A marked point in the interior of the surface is called a puncture.
 The simplest punctured surface is the once-punctured disk.
 This surface is associated to the cluster category of type $D$, see \cite{S}.
 A triangulation of the punctured disk defines a cluster-tilted algebra of type $D$ \cite{BMRRT,bmr}.
 More generally, a punctured surface defines a cluster category \cite{QZ}, and a triangulation of the surface defines a Jacobian algebra in the sense of \cite{L}.

-Cluster categories associated to unpunctured surfaces were defined by Br{\"u}stle-Zhang \cite{BZ}.
+Br{\"u}stle-Zhang \cite{BZ} introduced a geometric interpretation of Amiot's generalized cluster categories \cite{Am}.
 For the unpunctured version, Jacobian algebras arising from surface triangulations are gentle algebras and were studied by Assem et. all in \cite{ABCP}, where string modules are defined by arcs that do not belong to the triangulation.
 Gentle algebras and their module categories are very well understood.
 Building on these works, and on their knowledge on gentle algebras and cluster algebras arising from unpunctured surfaces, Canakci and Schroll \cite{CSh} study non-split extensions in module categories of gentle algebras arising from surface triangulations.
 They show how to find non-split extensions and, as a consequence, they find non-split triangles in the cluster category.
 The non-split extensions and triangles arise from skein relations over the cluster algebra, this is viewed as a geometric operation that smooths arc crossings in the interior of the surface.
-See in the next figure the pair of arcs $\alpha$ and $\beta$ crossing.
-In our convention $\alpha^+ \beta$ means \emph{walk along $\alpha$ and turn right following $\beta$ before reaching the crossing point,} and $\alpha^- \beta$ is the same but turning left.

 Skein relations were used to study bases of cluster algebras arising from surfaces (and to prove the Fomin-Zelevinsky positivity conjecture over said algebras).
 See \cite{MW,MSW}.
 In the trivial coefficients case, skein relations are well understood, and formulas on cluster algebras arising from surfaces with punctures are known.
+If no frozen variables exist, by the decorated Teichm{\"u}ller spaces associated to surfaces (even in the presence of punctures), Ptolemy relations hold true by construction.

-See in the next figure the rule $\alpha^+ \beta$ and $\alpha^- \beta$ in the punctured setting.
-Note that in one case we see a self-intersection.
-We use cluster algebra equations to find a different presentation.
-In this work we use skein relations for cluster algebras over a once punctured surface to find all non-split extensions over a cluster tilted algebra of type $D$.
-We use these extensions to find triangles in the cluster category and then we see when these triangles induce non-split extensions over Jacobian algebras.
+In this work we use skein relations, that appear as cluster algebra identities over a once punctured surface, to find all non-split extensions over a particular cluster tilted algebra of type $D$.
+Then we find triangles in the cluster category and we characterize when these triangles induce non-split extensions over Jacobian algebras.

 The structure of the paper goes as follows.
 After finding all non split extensions for a particular triangulation of the punctured disk in Section \ref{section type-D-cluster}, we recall skein relations and other cluster algebra formulas we will need in Section \ref{sec:skein-rel}.
 We see how the extensions in Section \ref{section type-D-cluster} and skein relations are related in Section \ref{sec:extensions}.
 Then we present our main results in Section \ref{resultados-principales}.